sawatzkylindsey/blarg/README.md

 # blarg
 `blarg` is a command line argument parser for Rust.
-In brief, it provides type-safe, domain sensitive, argument-option paradigm command line parser functionality.
+In brief, it provides type-safe, domain sensitive, argument/option paradigm command line parser functionality.
 Check out the rustdoc for more information.

 "blarg" is derived from the following:
 * **arg** for argument parser.
-* **bl**arg because all the other names are already taken.
+* **bl**arg because all the other names are already taken 🤪.

 ### Derive Example

-    use blarg::{BlargParser, CommandLineParser, Parameter, Scalar, Switch};
+    use blarg::{derive::*, CommandLineParser, Parameter, Scalar, Switch};

     #[derive(Debug, Default, BlargParser)]
     #[blarg(program = "example")]